-On the Closing Date, the Company completed its acquisition (the "Acquisition") of all the issued and outstanding paid-up share capital of HGST from Hitachi Ltd. ("Hitachi").
+On the Closing Date, the Company completed its acquisition ("the Acquisition") of all the issued and outstanding paid-up share capital of HGST from Hitachi Ltd. ("Hitachi").
 HGST is a developer and manufacturer of storage devices.
 As a result of the Acquisition, HGST became an indirect wholly owned subsidiary of the Company.
-The preliminary, aggregate purchase price of the Acquisition was approximately \$4.7 billion, which was paid on the Closing Date and funded with \$3.7 billion of existing cash and cash from new debt, as well as 25 million newly issued shares of the Company's common stock with a fair value of \$877 million.
-The fair value of the newly issued shares of the Company's common stock was determined based on the closing market price of the Company's shares of common stock on the date of the Acquisition, less a 10% discount for lack of marketability as the shares issued are subject to a restriction that limits their trade or transfer for one year from the Closing Date.

-The total preliminary purchase price for HGST was approximately \$4.7 billion and was comprised of (in millions):
+The aggregate purchase price of the Acquisition was approximately \$4.7 billion and was funded with \$3.7 billion of existing cash and cash from new debt, as well as 25 million newly issued shares of the Company's common stock with a fair value of \$877 million.
+The fair value of the newly issued shares of the Company's common stock with a fair value of \$877 million.
+The fair value of the newly issued shares of the Company's common stock was determined based on the closing market price of the Company's shares of common stock on the date of the Acquisition, less a 10% discount for lack of marketability as the shares issued were subject to a restriction that limited their trade or transfer for one year from the Closing Date.
+The purchase price consideration originally included preliminary estimates of the working capital assets acquired and liabilities assumed.
+Based on a final post-closing adjustment, the cash portion of the purchase price decreased by a net \$27 million as a result of \$37 million received by the Company during the nine months ended March 29, 2013 for a post-closing assumed pension adjustment.
+The aggregate purchase price for HGST was comprised of (in millions):

 Mar.
-8, 2012 Acquisition of all issued and outstanding paid-up share capital of HGST \$4,575 Fair value of stock options, restricted stock-based awards and SARs assumed 102 Total \$4,677
+8, 2012 Acquisition of all issued and outstanding paid-up share capital of HGST \$4,585 Fair value of stock options, restricted stock-based awards and SARs assumed 102 Total \$4,687